Lichtensteig railway station

 Lichtensteig railway station (Bahnhof Lichtensteig) is a railway station in Lichtensteig, in the Swiss canton of St. Gallen.
 It sits at the junction of the Bodensee–Toggenburg railway and Wil–Ebnat-Kappel railway and is served by local trains only.
 It is an example of a Keilbahnhof.

 Services

+Train

+As of the December 2023 timetable change the following services stop at Lichtensteig: